shavitush/bhoptimer/README.md

 - [x] Remove `sm_wrsw` and make `sm_wr` a dynamic menu with all difficulties. (dynamic!)
 - [ ] Add strafe sync to the WR menu where available.
 - [ ] Add `sm_bwr` `sm_bonuswr` `sm_bonusworldrecord`.
+- [ ] Use unix timestamps for future record dates.

 ~ shavit-stats
 - [x] Make style names editable from shavit.inc (like I did to the rest of modules) (dynamic!)